 \cref{tab} shows the results for different settings.
 Each line without std.dev. ($\pm$) corresponds to one single run, and all runs use a budget $b=150$ except otherwise specified; on the first attention layer, OneFifth was run with 3 seeds and D-CMA and CoLengler with 2 seeds each.
-Except for the ``no few shot'' line, default $8$-shot evaluation is used on GSM8k.
-The results demonstrate the stability of \retrofit{} in terms of learning capabilities, and a notable performance improvement of up to $7\%$ in distribution (GSM8k test) and $5\%$ in out-of-distribution transfer to GSM+.
+Except for the ``no few-shot'' line, the default $8$-shot evaluation is used on GSM8K.
+The results demonstrate the stability of \retrofit{} in terms of learning capabilities, and a notable performance improvement of up to $7\%$ in distribution (GSM8K test) and $5\%$ in out-of-distribution transfer to GSM+.
 Additional results are reported in \cref{fulltable} in~\cref{sec:addexps}.

-{\bf Experiment 3 (full update of normalization layers).} In this experiment, \DCMA\ is used to directly optimize all normalization layers of Llama3.1-8B(-Instruct) and Qwen2.5-3B-Instruct (no low-rank and no broadcast involved) on GSM8k.
-As in Experiment 2, we test both in distribution (GSM8k-test), and on various other benchmark datasets (out of distribution).
-We report the results averaged over 5 different runs with standard deviation.
-The results (\cref{tab:various_gsm8k}) indicate that running \retrofit\ improves in distribution performance and generally preserves it on very different tasks (e.g., Hellaswag) and sometimes even improves it (e.g., on ARC).
-BetAndRun results are reported in \cref{tab:various_gsm8k_BetAndRun} and additional experiments using a larger training set in \cref{tab:various_gsm8k_math} (both in~\cref{sec:addexps}).
+\textbf{Experiment 3 (full update of normalization layers).} In this experiment, \DCMA\ is used to directly optimize all normalization layers of Llama3.1-8B(-Instruct) and Qwen2.5-3B-Instruct (no low-rank and no broadcast involved) on GSM8K.
+As in Experiment 2, we test both in distribution (GSM8K-test), and on various other benchmark datasets (out of distribution).
+We report the results averaged over 5 different runs with the standard deviation.
+The results (\cref{tab:various_gsm8k}) indicate that running \retrofit\ improves in distribution performance and generally preserves it on very different tasks (e.g., Hellaswag).
+Additional experiments are described in~\cref{sec:addexps}: BetAndRun results are reported in \cref{tab:various_gsm8k_BetAndRun}, and experiments using a larger training set can be found in \cref{tab:various_gsm8k_math} in~\cref{sec:addexps}.